jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 ### 2.3 Context

 This is essentially the scope of the script.
 Do we allow the script to see almost nothing, or do we allow it to see the entire blockchain?
-In the case of cardano, it can see the the scope of the current UTxO, it's inputs and it's outputs.
+In the case of Cardano, it can see the the scope of the current UTxO, it's inputs and it's outputs.

 ### 2.4 Plutus Script